NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 ![Removing a user account from an organization](media/org-remove-self-option.png)

 Administrators can remove any member from the organization, including other administrators.
-If you're the sole administrator for an organization, you cannot remove yourself unless you first add another member as an administrator.
+If you're the sole administrator for an organization, you cannot remove yourself unless you add another member as an administrator.

-You can delete an organization if the following criteria are met:

-- You're the organization administrator.
-- You're the sole member.
-- The organization doesn't own any packages.
+### Deleting an organization account

+This feature is coming soon.